skp17/my_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a graduate in electrical engineering from Concordia University.
-I have studied in various subfields of electrical engineering such as electronics, digital systems design (VHDL), power electronics, digital signal processing, computer architecture, antennas, etc.
+I am a graduate in Electrical Engineering from Concordia University, with a comprehensive background in various subfields including electronics, digital systems design (VHDL), power electronics, digital signal processing, computer architecture, and antennas.
-I also have experience in programmimg languages such as Python, C#, C/C++, etc.
+Additionally, I have proficiency in programming languages such as Python, C#, and C/C++.

-I am a person who loves to learn and improve myself in all aspects.
-I love helping others and sharing my knowledge.
+I am passionate about continuous learning and self-improvement.
+I enjoy helping others and sharing my knowledge to foster a collaborative and supportive environment.